Services a financial advisor may provide

 - Most people don’t need financial advisors–While it’s true that you may have the knowledge and ability to manage your own finances, the financial world grows more intricate every day.
 A qualified financial advisor has the expertise to help you navigate a steady path towards your financial goals.

-- All financial advisors are the same–Financial advisors are not covered by uniform state or federal regulations, so there can be a considerable disparity in their qualifications and business practices.
+- All fee-only advisors are the same–Financial advisors are not covered by uniform state or federal regulations, so there can be a considerable disparity in their qualifications and business practices.
 Some may specialize in one area such as investment planning, while others may sell a specific range of products, such as insurance.
 A qualified financial advisor generally looks at your finances as an interrelated whole, and can help you with many of your financial needs.

 - Financial advisors serve only the wealthy–Some advisors do only take on clients with a minimum amount of assets to invest.
 Many, however, only require that their clients have at least some discretionary income.